ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-This function will remove the player from the `players` table.
+The `OnLeft` function will remove the player from the `players` table.
 Setting the value to `nil` will remove that entry from the table.

 ```lua
 local function OnLeft(player)